AngeloSant0s/website-angelo-santos/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 Hello!
 I am a PhD candidate at the University of Houston.
 My interest are development, education and health.
 My ongoing research is try to estimate a special education policy in Brazil.
-I a also a python and soccer lover!
+I am also a python and soccer lover!

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}CV{{< /staticref >}}.